near/nearcore/runtime/near-vm-runner/README.md

 # near-vm-runner

-An engine that run smart contracts compiled to Wasm.
+An engine that runs smart contracts compiled to Wasm.
 This is the main crate of the "contract runtime" part of nearcore.

 "Running smart contracts" is: